waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. New Hypotheses
 - **Scripted High Encounter Rate:** Hypothesis: Certain corridors and tiles in Cerulean Cave (especially on 2F) have a scripted, abnormally high encounter rate, rather than it being purely random chance. **Test Plan:** Once the party is healed, return to the corridors on 2F where encounters were frequent (e.g., around (26,8), (10,15)) and walk back and forth on a small set of tiles for a fixed duration (e.g., 2 minutes) to measure the number of encounters.
 Compare this to a control area on 1F.
 This will help determine if it's a feature of the area or just bad luck.
+- **Sleeping HM Usage:** A Pokémon with the Sleep status condition CAN use an HM move (like Surf) outside of battle.
+(Confirmed on Turn 201076 in Cerulean Cave 1F).